kushberrycream/spacex/README.md

 ### Surface
 I planned originally to keep the website white and black but as the page progressed I was thinking it needed a space theme, whilst the white and black theme worked I felt it was a little to boring to me.
 My website ended up with the main background being a star filled sky with a different landing page background.
-To display text correctly I have overlayed the landing page background and also changed the background on all cards to have the same colour of the overlay and this helps keep all the text ledgable against the background.
-All my Fonts, Active links and Icons are white unless they are inactive.
+To display text correctly I have overlayed the landing page background and also changed the background on all cards to transparent black and this helps keep all the text ledgable against the background.
+All my Fonts, Active links and Icons are white unless they are being hovered over.

 <p align="right">
   <a href="#tom-jones-personal-portfolio---first-milestone-project">Back to Top :arrow_heading_up:</a>